vladstudio/web2llm/README.md

 *   Combines Markdown from all pages across all processed starting URLs into the single `--output` file, separated by `---`.
 *   Prepends a YAML frontmatter block to the output file containing:
     *   `command_args`: The parsed arguments used for the run.
-    *   `rerun_command`: A reconstructed command string that can be copied and pasted to rerun the script with the same parameters.
+    *   `rerun_command`: A reconstructed command string that can be copied and pasted to rerun the script with the same parameters (including exclusions).